 Betterwood offers several options for building your own wooden terrace: with wooden tiles and prefabricated terrace elements installation is quick and easy.
 The construction of a wooden terrace from individual planks requires manual skills and is more complex.
 Therefore, we divided the construction process into six steps.
 In this way, even non-professionals can build very good wooden terraces from decking boards themselves.
 It is always crucial that you plan enough time for your project so that you can work calmly and precisely.

 You choose from our teak, cumaru or garapa wood species Decking boards for your wooden terrace out of.
 You need a wooden substructure and deck screws or choose one hidden screw connection.
-The crowd you can use that terrace planner by Betterwood to calculate.
+The crowd you can use that patio planner of Betterwood to calculate.

 Depending on the location of the terrace, the subsoil must be prepared and the substructure planned.
 On a slope you need strong construction timbers (e.g Cumaru substructure 90x90mm) and when laid on grass, the floor must be levelled.

 The right foundation for a wooden terrace depends on the subsoil on site.
 The substructure must be laid on a level, firm and statically load-bearing base.
 If the wooden terrace is laid out on a softer surface such as earth or lawn, paving slabs should be used as foundation stones.
 If a greater construction height is to be achieved, this can be achieved with pedestals.
 In the case of a terrace on a slope, a structural engineer or architect should be consulted to determine the distances between the support points.

 The construction timbers are laid transversely to the future running direction of the decking boards.
 The distance between the construction timbers is important: a maximum of 50 centimeters measured from center to center.
 Also check the even height of the construction timbers with a spirit level.
 Unevenness can be leveled out with pads between support points and construction wood.